rob-myers/rob-myers.github.io/docs/plan.md

 - Walls too close to light have truncated shadows?
 - Can add lights

-- Can launch scripts e.g. UI pipeline(s)
-- A `Terminal` can auto launch scripts

 - Start writing post / decide on blog format